HERO-KUN/PAGER_WEB_MEMORY/README.md

   - changed : PageTransitionMethod no more needs pager object to create object. it automatically sets its pager.
   - fixed : some minor bugs related page delaying
 - 2020.04.25
-  - new feature : PageTransitionMethod! you can now customize page transition animation as you want!
+  - new features : PageTransitionMethod! you can now customize page transition animation as you want!
-  - you can now use multiple listener on one pager
+  - you can now use multiple listeners on one pager
   - pageListener behaviour changed, now triggers only when page index changed
 - 2020.04.24
   - added lockPager property and scrollListener